 Here are a few things to keep in mind:

 - Begin by giving your product table a name.
-We recommend giving your product or category a name that is linked to it.
+We recommend giving your product or category a name linked to it.
 For example, if you’re creating a product table for T-shirts, you might want to call it “T-shirts.”

 If you hit ‘Shortcode Attributes,’ this is what you will see: